Oakland University Scholarships 2025–2026 | Automatic Merit, Costs & Honors

 GPA 3.00–3.49 (test-optional)

-Note: GPA and test score cutoffs are approximate when not explicitly stated on the OU site.
-They are based on official award descriptions and prior-year recipient data.
-Actual cutoffs may shift each year depending on the applicant pool and available funding.
+Note: GPA and test score cutoffs are approximate if not listed; based on OU’s award descriptions and historic recipient data.
+Actual criteria may shift annually depending on pool and funds.

 Automatic Merit FAQ

 Do I need to apply separately?
-No — you’re automatically considered when you apply and submit transcripts and scores (if provided).
+No — you’re automatically considered when you apply and submit transcripts and (optional) scores.

 Are test scores required?
 No, OU is test-optional.
-Test scores help with higher-tier awards but are not required for many scholarships.
+Test scores can help with higher-tier awards but are not needed for many scholarships.

 Can these awards stack with others?
-Students may only receive one academic merit scholarship, but the Non-Resident Award can be combined with a merit scholarship if eligible.
+One merit award per student; Non-Resident Award can combine with merit if eligible.

 🏆 Competitive Scholarships